Contains the active ingredient, pantoprazole (as sodium sesquihydrate)

 Weight - your doctor may suggest losing some weight to help your condition.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking pantoprazole, even if you
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking pantoprazole.

 However, some may be serious and need medical attention.
 Your doctor has weighed the risks of using this medicine against